IV. Policies and Procedures

 - By registering for classes, you acknowledge and agree that any outstanding balance due on your student account that is not timely paid when due is subject to service charges in the amounts or at the rates established and published by Illinois Tech from time to time and that, to the fullest extent allowed by law, you will be prevented from registering for additional courses at Illinois Tech or obtaining official documents such as diplomas or transcripts until that outstanding balance has been paid in full.
 You also acknowledge that failure to pay any amount due by the due date may result in an unfavorable report with credit bureaus and collection activities against you, including litigation and that Illinois Tech has the right to recover any collection and/or litigation costs so incurred.

-All students registered for one academic credit are required to have health insurance.
+All students registered for one academic credit or more are required to have health insurance.
 Additionally, Illinois Tech requires all international students to purchase Illinois Tech's health insurance, provided through Aetna Student Health.
-All students will be enrolled in the Student Health Insurance Plan (SHIP) when they register for at least one credit hour during the Fall 2021-2022 academic year.
-Coverage for the Fall semester will begin August 10, 2021.
+All students will be enrolled in the Student Health Insurance Plan (SHIP) when they register for at least one credit hour during the Fall 2022-2023 academic year.
+Coverage for the Fall semester will begin August 10, 2022.

 The premium for the insurance will be added to student tuition and fees as a charge.
 To avoid this charge, a student must submit proof of comparable coverage online, before the add/drop deadline of the first semester you wish to waive coverage for at http://web.iit.edu/shwc/insurance.
 To be clear, the onus is on the student to demonstrate that they have comparable coverage and to make the required submission by the add/drop date.
 If such information is submitted after that date, the student will be liable for the semester’s health insurance charge regardless of the fact that they may in fact have comparable coverage.